chatox/networks-science-course/upf/upf-evaluation.md

 #### 2.2.2.
 Delivering your code

+Your code is delivered as a self-contained Python notebook.
+This notebook should be readable and understandable on its own by a person familiar with networks science.
+Think of the notebook as a report in which you tell a story, and tell that story well and professionally.

-Identify the authorship and date of your code in a markdown cell of your notebook.
-Include further markdown cells between code cells as needed to explain what your code does.
+Remember to identify the authorship and date of your code.
+Include as many markdown cells between code cells as needed to explain what you are doing and what we are looking at.

 Follow good programming practices: